-What is Occupational Therapy?
+What is occupational therapy?

-Occupational Therapy provides practical support to enable people to facilitate recovery and overcome any barriers that prevent them from doing the activities (occupations) that matter to them.
-This helps to increase people's independence and satisfaction in all areas of life.
-(College of Occupational Therapists, 2011).
+Occupational therapy is a healthcare profession offering support to those overcome barriers and enable them to live life to the fullest.
+Occupational therapists (OTs) help people engage as independently as possible in the activities that enhance their health and wellbeing.
+This helps to increase people's independence and satisfaction in all areas of life (Royal College of Occupational Therapists, 2024).

-How can Occupational Therapy help you right now?
+How can occupational therapy help you right now?

-- the aim of occupational therapy is to give you strategies to cope with breathlessness and fatigue in everyday tasks. - assist you to improve your quality of life and maintain your independence. - provide advice and support on techniques and equipment that are specific to your preferences and needs.
+- To give you strategies to cope with breathlessness and fatigue in everyday tasks. - Assist you to improve your quality of life and maintain your independence. - Provide advice and support on techniques and equipment that are specific to your preferences and needs.

-What is Energy Conservation?
+What is energy conservation?